stephencelis/SQLite.swift/Documentation/Index.md

 ## Codable Types

-Codable types were introduced as a part of Swift 4 to allow serializing and deserializing types.
+[Codable types][Encoding and Decoding Custom Types] were introduced as a part of Swift 4 to  allow serializing and deserializing types.
 SQLite.swift supports the insertion, updating, and retrieval of basic Codable types.

+[Encoding and Decoding Custom Types]: https://developer.apple.com/documentation/foundation/archives_and_serialization/encoding_and_decoding_custom_types

 ### Inserting Codable Types